-You have come through to this page from a website which is published by a subsidiary of Executive Inc.
+You have come through to this page from a website which is published by a The Mining executive Magazine.

 This policy sets out: